who-blackbird/who-blackbird.github.io/contents/methylation.md

 ## Methylation - DeepSignal {#Methylation-DeepSignal}

-Deepsignal [(doi:10.1093/bioinformatics/btz276)](https://doi.org/10.1093/bioinformatics/btz276) is a Machine learning (ML) approach to identify changes in the resistence measured by the ONT that may be identified as a 5-MethylCytosin (5mC).
-As all the ML approacches requires a model.
-Meaning that the author spend some time training the model.
-It takes ~ 24 hours to run on 4 GPU for a human genome 30x coverage.
+Deepsignal [(doi:10.1093/bioinformatics/btz276)](https://doi.org/10.1093/bioinformatics/btz276) is a Machine learning (ML) approach to identify changes in the resistance measured by the ONT that may be identified as a 5-MethylCytosin (5mC).
+As all ML approaches, DeepSignal requires a model.
+The model has been trained by the authors and you can download it with the software.
+DeepSignal takes ~ 24 hours to run on 4 GPU for a human genome 30x coverage.

-Deepsignal is quite straightforward tool.
-However, it needs to have some .... :
+Deepsignal is a quite straightforward tool.
+However, it needs:
-+ Deepsignal needs fast5 files (link to the directory path) to work.
++ Fast5 files to work (they contain the resistance information required to call 5mC).
-+ if fast5 have a Multi fast5 format, they need to be converted to singe fast5 (you can use the command [```multi_to_single_fast5```](https://github.com/nanoporetech/ont_fast5_api).
++ if fast5 files have a Multi-fast5 format, they need to be converted to single fast5 (you can use the command [```multi_to_single_fast5```](https://github.com/nanoporetech/ont_fast5_api)).
 + It needs the ML model.
 One model has been trained by the Author.
-Alternatively, one can traine a new model, specially if one has to investigate DNA/RNA modification different from 5mC.
-To train a new model one can use the command ```deepsignal train```.
+Alternatively, one can train a new model, especially if one has to investigate DNA/RNA modifications that are different from 5mC.
+To train a new model, one can use the command ```deepsignal train```.
 In this case, one needs a _training set_ and a _validation set_ (N.B.
 They need to be 2 different data sets).

 #### Call 5mC modification